MQuy/MQuy.github.io/ebooks/the-pragmatic-programmer.md

 ### Tracer bullets
 Tracer code is lean but complete (end-to-end flow not fully functional) and forms part of the skeleton of the final system.
 For example, creating a structure to allow developers to work in.

+### Prototypes and post-it notes
+One important thing when doing prototypes is that you have to set the right expections for your project sponsors or management.
+It is disposable, incomplete and might be unable to completed solution.

+### Domain languages
+Coding at a high level of abstraction, you are free to concentrate on solving domain problems instead of implementation details.